sebastian-montero/sebastian-montero.github.io/content/about.md

 fab fa-github:  https://github.com/sebastian-montero
 fa-brands fa-x-twitter: https://twitter.com/sebastianmxnt
 -->

-## Sebastian Montero Paris
+## Hi!
+My name is Sebastian.

 I am a senior machine learning engineer at [Beamery](https://beamery.com/about-us/), specializing in search and recommendation systems that leverage deep learning and generative AI.
-Originally from Costa Rica, I lived in Madrid, Spain in 2019, before relocating to London, UK in 2020, where I now reside.
+Originally from Costa Rica, I lived in Madrid, Spain from 2018-19, before relocating to London, UK in 2019, where I now reside.

 My projects at Beamery include: